Setting Up Salesforce OAuth for Pardot API Authentication

-Now that you’ve set up and executed your authentication flow, you should have an access token.
+Once a user follows your authentication flow, your application should have an access token.
 To update your Pardot request there are just two small header changes to make:

-- Change your authorization header to have the value “Bearer <insert_bearer_token>”, inserting the bearer token value you received from your authorization request.
+- Change your authorization header to have the value “Bearer <insert_bearer_token>”, inserting the bearer token value you received from your token request.

-- Add the key “Pardot-Business-Unit-Id” to the header and set the value to the business unit you want to access.
+- Include the “Pardot-Business-Unit-Id” header and set the value to the business unit you want to access.

-Once those changes are done, you can do some regression testing and then raise your hands in success for migrating your Pardot API to leverage Salesforce OAuth.
+Once you have made those changes and done some regression testing you have completed the process of migrating your application’s use of the Pardot API to leverage Salesforce OAuth.
 Well done!

 Tips and best practices